Ascot Heath Forest School

-Reception children have been busy this term trying out different activities at our first Forest School sessions.
+Reception children have been busy trying out different activities at our first Forest School sessions this term.